 If you did want something with a bigger screen and a second rear camera lens, you could always go the way of the iPhone 11 or iPhone 12.
 They are more mid-range options within Apple’s phone lineup, and more affordable options outside of the Pro models.

-All have gorgeous screens to look at, though if you were looking for more of a one-handed size, the S22 is easily still the best bet.
-Nothing really changes with Samsung’s One UI software on any one of these three phones.
-You’ve got great performance, plus up to four years of Android updates, plus five for monthly security updates.
+All have gorgeous screens to look at, though if you were looking for more of a one-handed size, the S23 is your best bet.
+Samsung’s One UI software blends in well with Android, and looks the same on all three of these phones.
+It’s easy to like the excellent performance, supported by four years of Android updates and five years of monthly security updates.

-The Ultra has the larger image sensor for the main camera, capable of shooting 108-megapixel images (whilst using that particular mode).
-The S22+ and S22 share the same camera specs, both capable of capturing quality images
+The Ultra is unique for its large 200-megapixel image sensor for the main camera, capable of shooting larger images you can crop in to afterward.
+The S23+ and S23 won’t give you that, but they do share good camera specs capable of capturing quality images

-Once you do get a shot and you want to remove people or objects from it, you can always use Magic Eraser in Google Photos.
-It uses artificial intelligence (AI) to help wipe them out and blend in other elements in the image.
-It would be as if they were never there.
+Once you do get a shot and you want to remove people or objects from it, you can always try Magic Eraser in Google Photos.
+It uses artificial intelligence (AI) to help wipe them out and blend in other elements in the image as if they were never there.

-When it comes to more budget-friendly Samsung devices, the Galaxy A53 is top of the list.
-It’s fairly sizeable with its 6.5-inch Super AMOLED screen and polycarbonate body in the back.
-While not a premium phone, it does look and feel like something more elegant.
+When it comes to more budget-friendly Samsung devices, the Galaxy A54 comes to mind.
+It’s fairly sizeable with its 6.4-inch Super AMOLED screen and polycarbonate body in the back.
+It’s not a premium phone, but looks and feels like something more elegant and refined.

 This is the kind of phone that just works.
-It doesn’t stand out for the best specs or performance.
-It simply does a little of a lot of things, and does them well.
-When it comes to messaging, social media, browsing, media streaming, and some casual gaming, the Galaxy A53 is well suited to all of that.
+It doesn’t stand out for the best specs or performance, though Samsung did make some improvements across the board to make this phone a better performer.
+If you’re looking for a phone that can handle messaging, social media, browsing, media streaming, and some casual gaming, the Galaxy A54 is well suited to all of that.

-The 128GB of storage is on the lower end these days, but you can always use the cloud to expand on that.
-There are four cameras in the rear to take photos, plus the one in front for selfies.
-Image quality won’t match what the Galaxy S22 handsets can manage, though you should find photos come out looking good.
+The 128GB of storage is on the lower end these days, but you can expand on that with a memory card all the way up to 1TB.
+There are three cameras in the rear to take photos, plus one in front for selfies.
+While you can’t expect mage quality on par with the Galaxy S23 lineup, you should find photos come out looking good—not to mention better than the Galaxy A53.

 Finding the phone for you